 Section 3.1 of the Safety Guide: Radiation Protection Series Publication No. 13 – Safe Use of Fixed Radiation Gauges, published by the Australian Radiation Protection and Nuclear Safety Agency, requires the responsible person to notify the local fire agency of all radiation sources.
 The notification should include details on the type of radiation gauges being used, purpose of each gauge, manufacturer and installation.

 A site plan is to be provided to diagrammatically identify the location of radiation sources and gauges.
-The site plan should be consistent with a manifest site plan as per Annex D of the Notification of hazardous chemicals and abandoned tanks, from SafeWork NSW.
+The site plan should be consistent with a manifest site plan as per Annex D of the Notifications for Schedule 11 hazardous chemicals and abandoned tanks (PDF) [external link], from SafeWork NSW.
 The site plan should plan should identify:

 - location of buildings, amenities, structures and internal roadways

 - site access points and restrictions to accessibility

 - location of emergency resources and equipment (e.g. boosters, hydrants, fire pumps, monitors, foam stocks, containment kits).

 Lodge radiation gauge notification (MS Word, 255 kb docx)